sidecartridge/sidecart-site-dev-docs/sidecartridge-tos/user-guide.md

 5. Release the rescue mode button once the Atari ST is powered on.

 The Atari ST will boot the rescue TOS ROM.
 You can then use the SWITCHER.TOS program to select a new active TOS ROM.

+## Select a new Rescue TOS ROM

+The recue TOS cannot be changed using the SWITCHER.TOS program or the internal API call to switch TOS ROMs.
+To change the rescue TOS ROM, you must modify the `RESCUE.TXT` file as described in the [Getting Started](/sidecartridge-tos/getting-started/) section.

 [Previous: Hardware Installation](/sidecartridge-tos/hardware-installation/){: .btn .mr-4 }
 [Back to Top](/sidecartridge-tos){: .btn .mr-4 }